Russell Robertson: Non-football activities

 Outside of football, Robertson is a musician, who has abilities in singing and playing guitar, modelling and has become somewhat of a television personality.

-He was featured in The Footy Show Screamers talent quest competition.
+He was featured in The Footy Show "Screamers" talent quest competition.

 Robertson released an album titled Higher in 2008.

-On 26 October 2006 Robertson married former Melbourne Storm cheerleader and aspiring actress Brooke Aust.
+On 26 October 2006, Robertson married former Melbourne Storm cheerleader and aspiring actress Brooke Aust.

-In February 2008 he was a contestant on the Australian television show Deal or No Deal.
+In February 2008, he was a contestant on the Australian television show Deal or No Deal.

 Robertson also made an appearance in 2008 singing on the Australian television show It Takes Two with partner Kate Ceberano in which they were runners-up.

-In 2012, Robertson re-joined the Melbourne Football Club produced his own show "The Robbo Show" for the Melbourne website and is a regular MC at Home matches at the MCG.
-He took over the role of Club Development Manager after the suspension and subsequent sacking of Chris Connolly for his role in the tanking scandal.
+In 2012, Robertson re-joined the Melbourne Football Club to produce his own show, The Robbo Show, for the Melbourne FC website and is a regular MC at home matches at the MCG.
+He took over the role of Club Development Manager after the suspension and subsequent sacking of Chris Connolly for his role in the Melbourne tanking scandal.

-In 2012, Robertson starred in Barassi - The Stage Show, about Ron Barassi.
+In 2012, Robertson starred in Barassi, a stage show about Ron Barassi.

-In 2018 Robertson sung a drawn out and off key version of the Australian National Anthem at the VFL Grand final.
+In 2018, Robertson sung a drawn-out and off-key version of the Australian National Anthem at the VFL Grand Final.

-In September 2018, Robertson was a football consultant, and appeared in Season 1, episode 2 on the Australian drama, Playing for Keeps.
+In September 2018, Robertson was a football consultant, and appeared in Season 1, episode 2, on the Australian drama Playing for Keeps.